BikeCalc/swift-measures/README.md

 ### Contacting the maintainers

-The current code owner of this repository is Alex ([@alexandrehsaad]).
-If you want to share your thoughts or feedback on how to improve this repository, you can contact him by writing an email to alexandresaad at icloud dot com.
+If you want to share your thoughts on how to improve this repository, you can contact the code owner.
+See the `CODE_OWNERS.md` file for more information.

 ### Supporting this repository